Currency-Clasification-Bangkit-2024/MCC-ML/README.md

 - Yolo: https://drive.google.com/drive/folders/1DtAmzfoMY9rLRaWlSbCj_MKujhEI_cSw?usp=sharing

 ## Dataset CNN
 For the CNN model, each image is first annotated with labels corresponding to the specific denomination and condition of the Indonesian currency.
-After annotation, the images are cropped to focus on the currency itself, removing any unnecessary background.
-This cropping helps the model focus more on the key features that distinguish the different denominations and conditions of the currency.
+After annotation, the images are cropped based on the bounding boxes to focus solely on the money itself, removing any unnecessary background.
+This cropping helps the model concentrate on the key features that distinguish the different denominations and conditions of the currency.

-Once the images are cropped, they are preprocessed for the CNN model.
-This process includes steps such as resizing to a consistent dimension, followed by applying necessary data augmentation techniques in Colab.
+Once the images are cropped, they are placed into folders corresponding to their respective labels and then further processed for the CNN model.
+This process includes steps such as resizing the images to consistent dimensions, followed by applying the necessary data augmentation techniques in Colab.
 These steps prepare the dataset for training, ensuring that the CNN can effectively learn to classify the currency based on the annotated features.

 - CNN: https://drive.google.com/drive/folders/1LHaadqULyGbN-oDTdnVLmaxOXN4ah1Cf?usp=sharing